tbfe-de/AverageCalculator/README.md

 ## Step 1

 Review some C code supplied as single source file.
-(Prior knowledge of the C language is expected from the participants.)
+(Prior knowledge of the C language is expected so that step should be skipped by participants without such knowledge.)

 ## Step 2

-Compare the C code from Step 1 to equivalent C++ code.
+Compare the C code from Step 1 to equivalent C++ code and describe advantages.

 ## Step 3

-With the prior single source file split into the usual header and implementation and TDD added default arguments are to be replaced by an overload.
+Split the single source used so far into a header and an implementation; also replace default arguments with an additional overload.

 ## Step 4

-Pointer arguments to be turned in references.
+Turn pointer arguments into references.

 ## Step 5